-Section 6 - Non-compliance
+Section 6 - Non-Compliance

-(38) Non-compliance with Governance Documents is considered a breach of the Code of Conduct - Staff or the Code of Conduct - Students and is treated seriously by the University.
-Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures.
+- (39) Non-compliance with Governance Documents is considered a breach of the Code of Conduct Staff or the Code of Conduct Staff or the Code of Conduct Students, as applicable, and is treated seriously by the University.
+Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin University and Union Enterprise Agreement 2022 and the Code of Conduct Students. - (40) Complaints may be raised in accordance with the Complaints and Grievance Policy and Procedure Employees and Complaints Policy Students. - (41) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.

-uct) Procedure.